deepak01112002/DataShare_Pro/row-share-pro-main/DEPLOYMENT.md

-# Deployment Guide for DataShare Pro
+# Deployment Guide for Shree Aadesh Enterprise

 This guide will help you deploy the application to Vercel with MongoDB Atlas.